core-wg/resource-directory/draft-ietf-core-resource-directory.md

 # Groups Registration and Lookup {#groups}

-The RD-Groups usage pattern allows announcing application groups inside a Resource Directory.
+The RD-Groups usage pattern allows announcing application groups inside an RD.

 Groups are represented by endpoint registrations.
 Their base address is a multicast address,